Scheduling the Comprehensive Exam

 4. The Research Skills and Responsible.
 Scholarship requirement is completed or will be completed the same semester as the exam.

 5. The student has completed the minimum enrollment outlined in the Engagement and Enrollment in Doctoral Programs policy

 6. At least five months have elapsed from the time of the aspirant’s first enrollment at KU.

 The Graduate Division ascertains whether all pertinent requirements have been satisfied and if reports of any previously scheduled comprehensive oral examinations have been properly submitted and recorded.

 Prior to scheduling, the unit should ensure that the student has been given information about the format and general expectations for the exam.
 The committee for the comprehensive oral examination must adhere to the requirements outlined in the Doctoral Student Oral Exam Committee Composition and Graduate Studies Representative on Doctoral Exam Committees policies.

 The comprehensive oral examination covers the major field and any extra-departmental work for which the program wishes to hold the aspirant responsible.
-For every scheduled examination, the degree program reports a grade of Honors, Satisfactory, or Unsatisfactory.
-If the aspirant receives a grade of Unsatisfactory on the comprehensive oral examination, it may be repeated on the recommendation of the degree program, but under no circumstances may it be taken more than three times.
-In any case, the examination may not be repeated until at least 90 days have elapsed since the last unsuccessful attempt.
+To pass the exam, the student must receive a majority of assenting votes (e.g., three of four votes).
+For every scheduled examination, the degree program reports a grade of Satisfactory, Unsatisfactory, or at the option of unit Honors.
+Upon successful completion, the student is designated a candidate for the degree.
+(Please see Doctoral Candidacy policy for requirements specific to this stage).
+If the aspirant receives a grade of Unsatisfactory, it may be repeated on the recommendation of the degree program, but under no circumstances may it be taken more than three times.
+In any case, departments, schools, and the College will determine appropriate minimum intervals between attempts.